 3. Picnic in the Park

-Get the entire family together for a family barbecue in the park.
-Plan some games such as volleyball, horseshoes, or even cards.
-Growing up, we had some great family reunions.
+Get the entire family together for a family barbecue in the local park.
+Plan some games such as a scavenger hunt, volleyball, horseshoes, or even cards.
+Growing up, we had some great family reunions at the state park.
 For no explainable reason, when the older generations started leaving us, the reunions stopped.
 However, our parents brought these together, providing great times and memories for us.
 So, if you have the opportunity to return that favor to your parents, it would probably be a welcomed and cherished gift.
 After all spending time together is one of the best father’s day activities.

 4. Spend Time on the Water

 Boating, kayaking, and tubing are all great activities for father’s day celebrations on the water.
 If you have the opportunity, and your dad enjoys the water, plan a day to be out on it.
 Even if you don’t have a boat, you could charter one, or grab some tubes to float down the river as a fun way to spend the day.
 They make disposable, waterproof cameras.
 Make sure to pick one up to capture the memory.

 5. Start a Family Tree Together